New Teachers Retreat

 Our Leadership Team

-• Alexandra Stewart, Logistics Director, is a middle school English teacher at Kearsarge Regional Middle School.
+• Alexandra Stewart, Founder, is a middle school English teacher at Kearsarge Regional Middle School.
 A former campaigner and activist, she transitioned to the field of education in 2013 through Teach for America.
 She has a master’s of Public Administration from the University of New Hampshire and a master’s of Education in Curriculum and Teaching from Boston University.

 Picture